Koha-Community/kohadocs/source/administration.rst

     |image1204|

 -  You can set the preference for checking the patron's circulation history when checking out an item.
-The default value for this is set in the :ref:`CheckPrevCheckout` system preference.
+This option will only be available if the
+   :ref:`CheckPrevCheckout` system preference is set to 'Unless overridden by patron category, do' or 'Unless overridden by patron category, do not'.
    This setting can be overridden on a per-patron basis in their :ref:`individual file <add-a-new-patron>`.

 -  Finally you can assign advanced messaging preferences by default to a patron category